scylladb/scylladb/docs/dev/reader-concurrency-semaphore.md

 Both limits are multipliers and the final limit is calculated by multiplying them with the semaphore's memory limit.
 So e.g. a `serialize_limit_multiplier` limit of `2` means that the protection menchanism is activated when the memory consumption of the current reads reaches the semaphore limit times two.

 After reaching the serialize limit, requests for more memory are queued for all reads except one, which is called the blessed read.
-The hope is that if only one read is allowed to progress at a time, the memory consumption will not baloon any more.
+The hope is that if only one read is allowed to progress at a time, the memory consumption will not balloon any more.
 When the memory consumption goes back below the serialize limit, reads are again allowed to progress in parallel.
 Note that participation in this is opt-in for reads, in that there is a separate accounting method for registering memory consumption, which participates in this system.
 Currently only memory request on behalf of I/O use this API.

 When reaching the kill limit, the semaphore will start throwing `std::bad_alloc` from all memory consumption registering API calls.
 This is a drastic measure which will result in reads being killed.
 This is meant to provide a hard upper limit on the memory consumption of all reads.